One-shot learning for solution operators of partial differential equations: Methods

 In many problems, the PDE of a physical system is unknown or computationally expensive to solve, and instead, sparse data representing the physical system is available.
 Specifically, we consider a dataset $\mathcal{T}=\{(f_i,u_i)\}_{i=1}^{|\mathcal{T}|}$, and $(f_i,u_i)$ is the $i$-th data point, where $u_i=\mathcal{G}(f_i)$ is the PDE solution for $f_i$.
 Our goal is to learn $\mathcal{G}$ from the training dataset $\mathcal{T}$, such that for a new $f$, we can predict the corresponding solution $u=\mathcal{G}(f)$.
 When $\mathcal{T}$ is sufficiently large, then we can learn $\mathcal{G}$ straightforwardly by using neural networks, whose input and output are $f$ and $u$, respectively.
-Many networks have been proposed in this manner such as DeepONet~\cite{lu2019deeponet} and Fourier neural operator~\cite{li2020fourier}.
-In this study, we consider an extreme scenario where we have only one data point for training, i.e., one-shot learning with $|\mathcal{T}|=1$, and we let $\mathcal{T}=\{(f_\mathcal{T}, u_\mathcal{T})\}$.
-Learning from only one data point is impossible in general, and here we consider that $\mathcal{T}$ is not given, and we can select $f_\mathcal{T}$.
-In addition, instead of learning $\mathcal{G}$ for the entire input space, we only predict $f$ in a neighborhood of some $f_0$, where we know the solution $u_0 = \mathcal{G}(f_0)$.
+Many networks have been proposed in this manner such as DeepONet~\cite{lu2021learning} and Fourier neural operator~\cite{li2020fourier}.
+In this study, we consider an extreme challenging scenario where we have only one data point for training, i.e., one-shot learning with $|\mathcal{T}|=1$, and we let $\mathcal{T}=\{(f_\mathcal{T}, u_\mathcal{T})\}$.